-We are a unique collective in the UK, each member contributing specialised knowledge from its field of technology and expertise, to provide you with an all-encompassing, state-of-the-art view of machinery safety.
+We are a unique collective in the UK, each member contributing specialized knowledge from its field of technology and expertise, to provide you with an all-encompassing, state-of-the-art view of machinery safety.

 Our seminars contain presentations from the Machinery Safety Alliance members, and an interactive session when delegates can get involved in an exercise to determine a safe solution for guarding a machine.
 There is a break-out exhibition at which there is the opportunity to "ask the experts" with an after lunch Q&A session.

 Thank you for your continued interest the Machinery Safety Alliance.

 We are currently working on some changes to the format of our seminars for 2017.
 We will be introducing a more inclusive and interactive element to enhance the presentations.
 We will, of course still focus on all the latest regulations and updates to the key issues of machinery safety.

 Full listing of 2017 seminar dates and booking details will be posted here as soon as we have completed the reconfiguration of the programme.......